KyawZin-boop/KyawZin-boop/README.md

 # Hi there 👋
 <p>I'm an <b>introvert</b> with a <i><b>soft heart</b></i>, deeply thoughtful and empathetic.
 I find joy in helping others, meaningful connections and quiet moments.
-While I may be reserved at first, I value authenticity and kindness, striving to bring a touch of warmth and understanding to everything I do.
+While I may be <b>reserved</b> at first, I value authenticity and kindness, striving to bring a touch of warmth and understanding to everything I do.
 </p>

 ## 💻 Languages and Tools